oomie/2Dgame/README.md

 <img width="600" alt="gameplay screen" src="https://user-images.githubusercontent.com/90758596/201542892-7368c15f-6c8e-4137-bb71-5975d887683a.png">

 My story choices were distributed into nodes, and the button choices were made with a prefab that I styled to look like the rest of the buttons.
-The final node from the story takes the player to the end screen:
+The final node from the story takes the player to the end screen.